norpuma/HorntonEpic/Notes/Gameplay/Proposal - History 02 - TheOtherworldlyInvader - Storylines.md

 - Ends up a Supervisor in alien Y's Core.
 - Ends up a priestess in a secret female cult in Hornton.
 - Last opponent to be defeated.
+## Alex, Alexandra, Kay: Salesperson at the magazine publisher.
+Trophy wife to Connor.
+Decent step-mother to Faith and Regina for the last 3 years.
+???
 ## Andrea Dyson: Devious Lesbian Young Woman.
 Graphics artist at the Magazine Publisher.
 Housemate to Kate.
 - Starts as a devious, but frustrated lesbian.
 She has some great friends that she would like to fuck, but doesn't dare come up to them, even though she does not hide her lesbianism.
 - Ends up one of the studs at alien Y's Core.
 She greatly enjoys being able to fuck some of the sources with a strapon and getting a lot of oral attention (cunnilingus) from the cows, drones and sometimes even a source or another.
 She does feel somewhat emotionally empty for the lack of a romantic girlfriend, but she usually is able to suppress that through sex.
 She does not get her intelligence reduced, but intense and continuous sex desire tends to cloud her mind a little.
 She feels like she is the second in command in the cult, after Andrea.
 She enjoys the feeling of having corrupted ??? and having stolen ??? from her boyfriend.